 The participants also proposed exchange programs for both teaching staff and students, enabling them to learn about restoration approaches and educational programs across the region.
 Guest lectures and field site visits in different countries were recommended too, alongside internships with organizations and institutions implementing restoration projects.
 These initiatives seek to create a dynamic learning environment, nurturing practical skills and fostering cross-cultural understanding.

-The and the organised the workshops in collaboration with IUFRO's Special Programme for Development of Capacities (SPDC), (GLF) and .
-The events received support from the , Ministry for Foreign Affairs of Finland and .
+The Indian Council of Forestry Research and Education and the Indira Gandhi National Forest Academy organised the workshops in collaboration with IUFRO's Special Programme for Development of Capacities (SPDC), Global Landscapes Forum (GLF) and Wageningen University & Research.
+The events received support from the Republic of Korea's National Institute of Forest Science, Ministry for Foreign Affairs of Finland and U.S. Forest Service.

 To read the reports and presentations, and learn more, visit the following websites: